 Years ago before spray adhesive I would use hairspray (the kind that comes in a can).

 Mod Podge is a spreadable craft glue available at craft stores.
 It comes in many varieties (i.e. Mod Podge Glossy, Mod Podge Matte, Mod Podge for Paper).
 It is actually a decopauge glue (which creates a clear topcoat) but it can also be used to glue certain types of materials together (check the package for its compatibility).
-You spread it on with a foam brush, and then smooth it out with a rolling pin or brayer to eliminate any bubbles.
-I like it because I can stay in my house without having to go out into the yard to use spray adhesive.

 I have found this website quite helpful on several occasions.